 impact factors related to organizational structures and evaluation methods

-frequency of volunteers & documentation The more frequently volunteers come and go, the more difficult it is to keep track of actual results and the value created by an individual and the entire volunteer program.
+frequency of volunteers & documentation The more frequently volunteers come and go, the more difficult it is to keep track of results and the value created by an individual and the entire volunteer program.
 This is especially true when no proper documentation is in place.

-Furthermore, nonprofits that don’t employ proper documentation also fail to keep track of transitions between volunteers, which can hinder progress: when I worked at Escuela Katitawa, there was no record of what previous volunteers had taught in their English classes (which were only one element of a multi-dimensional project, however).
-This paired with the fact that there was no English course book as a guideline, led to a situation in which each new volunteer would basically start his class at an arbitrary point and oftentimes from scratch.
+Furthermore, nonprofits that don’t employ adequate documentation also fail to keep track of transitions between volunteers, which can hinder progress: when I worked at Escuela Katitawa, there was no record of what previous volunteers had taught in their English classes (which were only one element of a multi-dimensional project, however).
+Paired with the fact that there was no English course book as a guideline, this led to a situation in which each new volunteer would basically start his class at an arbitrary point and oftentimes from scratch.
 That’s not to say the kids didn’t benefit from these lessons and from volunteers with a fluent command of English, but their progress was somewhat random and possibly slowed down.
 On the other hand, conversational English classes for adults seemed to benefit the attendants greatly in terms of speaking skills and confidence, and documentation would have been redundant in this context.

-Some organizations use proper documentation and analytical tools to keep track of the effectiveness of a program or a volunteer’s particular assignment.
+Some organizations use documentation and analytical tools to keep track of the effectiveness of a program or a volunteer’s particular assignment.
 In an ideal scenario you have a large sample size of numbers you can crunch to arrive at conclusions like “since we started the volunteer program, 30 % more kids attend university” or “thanks to the volunteer program the tuberculosis rate in local communities has decreased by 50 %, or “we can’t see a distinguishable impact of our volunteer program.”

 Yet, many grassroots organizations don’t have these means of documentation and data analysis, so they employ more of a “help first, evaluate later” approach.
 It’s understandable: a need within the community might be easily identified and immediately acted upon.
-Measuring impact is secondary in this situation, even though it might be crucial for a project to be effective and should not be overlooked in the long run.
+Measuring impact is secondary in this situation, even though it might be crucial for a project to be effective and should not be neglected in the long run.

-There are also projects whose concepts don’t really allow for measurability of volunteering impact in the first place.
+There are also projects that don’t really allow for measurability of volunteering impact in the first place.
 An orphanage like Greensleeves in South Africa can easily quantify the number of kids it is taking in, but to gauge how much these kids benefit from volunteers playing games with them, listening to them and trying to create a loving atmosphere for them, is basically impossible.

 East London / South Africa how do you measure the impact of warmth and love?

-introduction & integration of volunteers To increase the productivity of volunteer programs, it is critical that new arrivals get a proper introduction to the organization and its projects.
+introduction & integration of volunteers To increase the productivity of volunteer programs, it is critical that new arrivals get an introduction to the organization and its projects.
 This is especially true for short-term volunteers, who won’t have the time to learn the ropes on their own.
 Once volunteers understand the full scope of processes, targeted contributions to long-term goals are facilitated.

 organizational set up Just like any entity in the private sector, the organizational set up of nonprofits and their volunteer programs largely influences the outcome.
 Many of the managerial processes that steer the decision making of nonprofits are equivalent or similar to for-profit settings, along dimensions such as administration, coordination, project management, marketing, finance etc. The more professional the set-up, the better the actual results: great marketing helps attract volunteers in the first place; a well-coordinated program can adapt to highly fluctuating volunteer numbers; a resourceful finance department establishes a stable donation system, while also seeking sustainable income for when volunteers and donations are scarce.